If you’re facing unmanageable credit card debt, a debt management program might be the answer.

 - Lower interest rates

 - Alternative to bankruptcy

 You can read more about the benefits of a DMP here.

 If you’re considering credit counseling or think you may benefit from a debt management program, there are many reasons to consider working with Clearpoint.
+We are:

 Our counselors work tirelessly on your behalf, but a debt management program is collaborative and there are a few guidelines you’ll need to follow to ensure that your program is successful.

 Is a DMP the same thing as debt settlement or bill consolidation?

 No. Debt settlement and bill consolidation have risks and costs associated with them that DMPs do not.
 Read more about the differences here.

 Gradual repayment of your unsecured debt through a debt management program will usually help your credit score in the long-term.
 Read about how it works here.